Spicy Thai Burger

 This spicy Thai-inspired burger has a juicy burger patty mixed with cilantro and Thai chilies.
 It’s then topped with sweet chili mayo, plus pickled cucumber and carrots for that perfect tangy crunch.
-It’s got just the right balance of heat and sweetness, a total flavor bomb.
+It’s got just the right balance of heat and sweetness.

 Reader Marilou says: “I made this and followed the recipe!!
 It was delicious!
 Very easy to make!” ★★★★★